Pinoy Big Brother: All In: S–E voting system result

 Below is the eviction voting result implemented from the twelfth eviction round up to the big night.

-The Big Night at Resorts World
+Finale: The Big Night at Resorts World

-Prior to the Big Night, just like in the last season (Teen Edition 4), all votes were reset back to zero and the SE voting system will be implemented with the Power of One rule.
+Prior to the Big Night, all votes were reset back to zero and the SE voting system will be implemented with the Power of One rule.
 In the morning of Day 120 (August 24, 2014), the Big 4 exited the house and rode in a helicopter to the Villamor Air Base in Pasay.
 After that, they rode a limousine to Resorts World Manila and were tasked to open a vault.
 After unlocking the vault, they found a cellphone; they called Big Brother, who told them that the Big Night was happening that night.